Sayama3/Voxengine/README.md

 [![build](https://github.com/Sayama3/VoxymoreCore/actions/workflows/cmake.yml/badge.svg)](https://github.com/Sayama3/VoxymoreCore/actions/workflows/cmake.yml)

+_Moving on from OpenGL to Vulkan.
+I want to try again with another architecture from scratch and will therefore archive this repository as is_

 # Voxengine

 The Voxengine is currently a general purpose Game Engine with it's own tech.
 Inside there is :